tbenade/wercker-devcenter/source/articles/werckeryml/index.md

 <a id="deploy"></a>
 ## deploy

-The `deploy` section will contain the all configuration regarding the [deployment](/articles/deployment/) pipeline.
+The `deploy` section will contain all the configuration for the [deployment](/articles/deployment/) pipeline.

 ### steps

-The steps section will contain all steps which will used during a deploy.
+The steps section will contain all steps which will be used during a deploy.
 A step in it's simplest form is the name of a deploystep.
-It can optionally be postfixed with the version of the step.
+It can optionally be suffixed with the version of the step.

 ``` yaml
 deploy: